The Mopar stories site

 STLA Medium covers compact and midsize cars and crossovers (C and D), with sizes that would include the Renegade, Cherokee, and even the original Plymouth Duster.
 It is based on Peugeot e-VMP and has FWD or AWD forms, the latter using a second electric drive unit in the rear.
 STLA Medium Mopars will be made in Brampton.

 Output ranges from 215 to 382 hp.
-Range runs from around 310 miles with (435 with the Performance Pack), using the optimistic EU test procedure.
+Range runs from around 310 miles with (435.5 with the Performance Pack), using the optimistic EU test procedure but they don't seem to get quite that far at highway speeds.
 Batteries will be 87 kWh or 98 kWh (the latter optional), with a 400V power system.
 Efficiency may be better than 14 kWh/100 km; charging can go from 20% to 80% in 27 minutes.

 STLA Medium twin motor - Stellantis platform